 Comparison data is vs. same period prior year.
 Bar chart data represents either Full Year Median or point-in-time Median Data for the current year.

-SoHo, which is short for South of Houston Street, is a neighborhood in Lower Manhattan, New York City, which in recent history came to the public's attention for being the location of many artists' lofts and art galleries, but is now better known for its variety of shops ranging from trendy upscale boutiques to international chain store outlets.
-The area's history is an archetypal example of inner-city regeneration, encompassing socioeconomic, cultural, political, and architectural developments.
+SoHo, which is short for South of Houston Street, is a neighborhood in Lower Manhattan, New York City.
+In recent history, it came to the public's attention for being the location of many artists' lofts and art galleries but is now better known for its variety of shops ranging from trendy upscale boutiques to international chain stores.
+The area's past is an archetypal example of inner-city regeneration, encompassing socio-economic, cultural, political, and architectural developments.

 There are few other places on earth where you’ll find the charm and convenience of apartments in SoHo NYC—and the prices for most SoHo properties reflect that.
-While rental SoHo apartments start around $2,100 or so, they range up to $40,000 or more.
-SoHo penthouse or luxury apartments are selling for up to $40 Million or more, however there are a number of more affordable options starting in the roughly $700,000 range.
+While rental SoHo apartments start around $2,100/month or so, they go up to $40,000/month or more.
+SoHo penthouse or luxury apartments are selling for up to $40 Million or more, however, there are a number of more affordable options starting roughly in the $700,000 range.

 The SoHo neighborhood is home to a number of top-notch public, private and charter schools.
 The area is encompassed by New York City Geographic District #2, which hosts some of the most desirable schools in NYC.
-SoHo schools are diverse, innovative, and deeply ingrained in the community.
-They offer a great student-to-teacher ratio, highly specialized student support, gifted programs and specified courses of study.
+SoHo schools are diverse, innovative, and deeply intertwined within the community.
+They offer a great student-to-teacher ratio, highly specialized student support, gifted programs, and specified courses of study.
 Many revered universities and early childhood programs are within close proximity to the SoHo area, providing residents with spectacular educational opportunities at every stage of their educational careers.